 What about student accommodation in the University of Bristol?

-Bristol guarantees accommodation to first-years, as long as they apply by the end of June.
+Bristol guarantees accommodation to first-years who apply by the end of June.

 How diverse and inclusive is the University of Bristol?

-Efforts to diversify the intake include gateway programmes for Bristol’s medicine, dentistry and veterinary science degrees, catering for underrepresented or disadvantaged groups and with entry criteria lower than contextual offers.
-Outreach activities include the Bristol Scholars programme, in which head teachers nominate students with high potential to receive a tailored offer and support from the university.
+Efforts to diversify the intake include gateway programmes for Bristol’s medicine, dentistry and veterinary science degrees appealing to underrepresented or disadvantaged groups and with entry criteria lower than contextual offers.
+Outreach activities include the Schools Engagement Strategy, supporting schools with lower than average progression rates, and the Advancing Access partnership — helping teachers guide students in underrepresented and remote areas toward competitive Russell Group universities.

-The university has made modest gains in our social inclusion index in recent years but remains outside the top 100 (101st).
+The university has made modest gains in our social inclusion index in recent years but slips from 101st to 110th this year.

 Everything you need to know about scholarships and bursaries at the University of Bristol

-Bristol has a generous bursary and scholarship scheme: about a quarter of the intake qualifies for some form of financial award.
-In 2023, more than 4,200 students (from households with an income below £42,875) received a bursary of up to £2,060 per year of study.
-More generous schemes such as Access to Bristol and Bristol Scholars are reserved for local students and a range of academic, drama, sport and music scholarships are also available.
+Bristol has a generous bursary and scholarship scheme: about three in ten of the intake qualifies for some form of financial award.
+Around 4,000 students (from households with an income below £50,000) receive a bursary of up to £2,500 per year of study.